trafiklab/trafiklab.se/content/api/trafiklab-apis/stops-data/_index.md

 ### How often does the data format changes?
 Do breaking changes happen?

-This dataset has the **stable** status.
-This means that the fields can be added without prior warning, but when changes to existing fields are made, you will get three months to update your implementations.
+This dataset has the **beta** status.
+This means that fields may change without prior warning.